HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - GIS - Jeremy - teach a candidate rather than do.

+- try to apply 7pennies as Company Roles
 - gsd knew NIST but believes it is a Distant ConcernTn
   - perhaps CaDfQss instead?